gabriel-naressi/gabriel-naressi/README.md

   - 💾 Relational databases (Oracle and PostgreSQL)
   - 🐱 Yarn, NPM and webpack
 - 😻 I'm working with Gitlab, Gitflow and scrum process
-- 📚 I'm studying the stack: React, Redux and Typescript (I will soon be working on a project at [Synchro](https://www.synchro.com.br) with this stack)
-- 🌱 I've been exploring Vue 3 and Vuex 4 with Typescript

 Additional info about me: